Piers and Docks Information

 Piers and docks are structural walk paths over water.
-The lighter structure of piers or docks allows tides and currents to flow almost unhindered, whereas the more solid foundations of a quay or closely-spaced piles of a wharf can act as breakwaters, and are consequently more liable to silting.
+The lighter structure of piers and docks allows tides and currents to flow almost unhindered, whereas the more solid foundations of a quay or closely-spaced piles of a wharf can act as breakwaters, and are consequently more liable to silting.
 Piers and docks can vary in size and complexity, from a simple, lightweight wooden structure to major structures extended over a mile out to sea.

 Piers and docks have been built for several different purposes.
-Due to these different purposes having distinct regional variances, the terms piers or docks tends to have different nuances of meaning in different parts of the world.
+Due to these different purposes having distinct regional variances, the terms piers or docks tend to have different nuances of meaning in different parts of the world.

 Depending on the principal purpose, piers and docks may have several classifications.
-Working piers and docks are built for the handling of passengers and cargo onto-and-off ships or canal boats.
+Working piers and docks are built for the handling of passengers and cargo on to and off of ships or canal boats.
 These docks are typically either longer piers and docks, or finger piers.
 Longer individual docks are often found at ports with large tidal ranges, with the pier stretching far enough off-shore to reach deep water at low tide.
 The second form, often called the finger pier, was built at ports with smaller tidal ranges.
 The main advantage of the finger pier is to give a greater available quay length for ships to berth against compared to a linear littoral quayside; also, these types of piers and docks are typically much shorter.

 Pleasure piers and docks generally permit holiday makers to promenade over and alongside the sea.
 Such piers and docks may be open-air, closed, or partially open or closed.
 Fishing piers and docks are built for the purpose of providing land-locked anglers access to fishing grounds.

 Wheeled docks and floating docks are some special features that docks and piers service companies offer.
-Other features include optional finger piers, anchoring piles or bottom anchors, delivering with minimum on-site assembly, deck options, and large utility raceways.
+Other features include optional finger piers, anchoring piles, or bottom anchors, delivering with minimum on-site assembly, deck options, and large utility raceways.